 About 18.8 million adults in the United States take omega-3 fish oil supplements, according to a 2012 federal survey.
 The supplements contain EPA and DHA, two types of essential omega-3 fatty acids.

 Controversy has surrounded the heart benefits of fish oil supplements in the 15 years since the AHA first advised people that fish oil could help prevent further heart disease.
-Conflicting research results have fueled the debate, said Penny Kris-Etherton, Ph.D., R.D., a nutrition professor at Penn State University who helped write the advisory.
+Conflicting research results have fueled the debate, according to Penny Kris-Etherton, Ph.D., R.D., a nutrition professor at Penn State University who helped write the advisory.

-“In 2002, the evidence was clear that there were benefits, especially for secondary prevention,” she said.
+“In 2002, the evidence was clear that there were benefits, especially for secondary prevention,” she says.
 “As the years went on, there were a lot of studies that didn’t show benefits.
 The research got very muddled.
 Some of the studies didn’t enroll enough people or didn’t last long enough.”

 “In the present environment of evidence-based risk reduction, I don’t think the data really indicate that fish oil supplementation is needed under most circumstances.
-However, in patients who take them, there is little, if any, risk,” said Eckel, a past AHA president who was not involved in writing the advisory.
+However, in patients who take them, there is little, if any, risk,” says Eckel, a past AHA president who was not involved in writing the advisory.